bysamio/casepack/README.md

 Turn incidents into audit-ready evidence packs — fast.

-CasePack helps MSPs run consistent incident reporting across customers, collect artifacts, and export a client/auditor-ready evidence pack in minutes.
-Built for NIS2-style deadlines.
-Self-host-first.
+CasePack is a multi-tenant incident management, documentation and evidence platform for MSPs.
+It keeps the complete response record — incident details, timeline events, evidence, NIS2 milestones, reports, and audit history — in one workspace, then turns it into client-, insurer-, regulator-, and auditor-ready outputs.
+Deploy it on your own infrastructure with Docker Compose or Kubernetes.

 ## Features

-- **Incident Reporting** — Structured incident workspace with severity, status, NIS2 flags, and inline search
+- **Incident Management** — Create, search, filter, track, and resolve incidents with severity and status, affected-user counts, root cause, and lessons learned
+- **Incident Timeline** — Build a chronological response record with categorized event, containment, eradication, recovery, and note entries
-- **Evidence Collection** — Upload logs, screenshots, IOCs, and emails with full version history and tamper-evident audit trail
+- **Evidence Vault** — Attach logs, screenshots, IOCs, emails, and other files to incidents in S3-compatible object storage
-- **NIS2 Milestone Tracking** — Automatic early warning, notification, and final report deadline milestones.
-Extensible to GDPR, DORA, and custom SLAs
+- **NIS2 Milestone Tracking** — Track early-warning, incident-notification, and final-report deadlines, with overdue visibility
+- **Incident Reports** — Preview and generate initial triage, executive summary, final evidence pack, and NIS2 notification reports from structured incident data
-- **One-Click Evidence Pack Export** — PDF report, ZIP bundle, manifest, and audit log — ready to hand to clients or auditors
+- **Evidence Pack Export** — Produce PDF/ZIP deliverables with evidence, manifests, and audit history for clients, insurers, regulators, or auditors
-- **PSA Integration** — Webhook intake from ConnectWise, HaloPSA, Autotask — auto-create incidents from PSA tickets
+- **PSA Webhook Intake** — Create incidents from ConnectWise, HaloPSA, Autotask, or generic PSA webhook workflows
+- **Audit Log** — Keep a chronological record of incident, evidence, export, webhook, and milestone activity
-- **Multi-Tenant** — Manage incidents across customer workspaces with tenant-level RBAC
+- **Multi-Tenant Workspaces** — Manage multiple customer organizations with tenant isolation and role-based access for owners, members, and viewers
-- **Audit Trail** — Every mutation logged with actor, action, entity, and timestamp
-- **Self-Host First** — Deploy on Docker or Kubernetes with your own storage and identity provider
+- **Identity and User Administration** — Authenticate through Keycloak/OIDC and manage users and tenant memberships from CasePack
+- **Self-Hosted Deployment** — Run the complete stack with Docker Compose or Kubernetes/Helm, backed by PostgreSQL and S3-compatible storage

 ## Architecture